TrashMob-eco/TrashMob/README.md

     1. In process
   1. Fix email issues (waiting for DNS Servers to update)
   1. Brand sign in pages
+  1. Fix issue with clicking on Nav Bar links causing loss of user info

 ## High Priority Post Launch Items